 If you want to browse Classical composers such as Bach, Mozart etc.,

-composers near the bottom right corner of the composer browsing
+artists near the bottom right corner of the composer browsing

 More advanced browsing

 This is where you can harvest the real power and flexibility of our new

 and improved browsing engine.
 By clicking on "Advanced Browse"

 you get to combine your selections of Music Genres, Moods/Emotions,

 This enables some very precise browsing.
 For example, you can

 choose to display only tracks by one specific composer, that's in Chill-out

 grooves, that has both "Floating/ethereal" and

 "Calm / Relaxing" in moods, and has the piano